 Humla Limi Valley Trek is a proper “Off The Beaten Path” trek in Himalayas of Nepal.
-This treks to takes you to the heart of unexplored upper valleys of Limi.
+Humla Limi Valley treks take you the heart of unexplored upper valleys of Limi.
 Exploring the Deep gorges of Karnali River, turquoise colour of the river.
 The Trans Himalayan terrain, strenuous passes and the fascinating Tibetan culture and lifestyle in the villages of Halji, Til and Jang are the major attractions of the Humla Limi Valley Trek.
 Apart from the pristine beauty, the Limi valley seems almost forgotten by the time and the intrusion of today’s modernization is minimum.
 Medieval looking villages, equally old culture and an age-old way of life can be experience firsthand on the trek.
 Isolated backdrop of Humla Limi Valley Trek has higher chances of sightings of the blue sheep and also the rare and elusive snow leopards.

 Haliji is the largest village in Limi valley; more than 800 years old historical monastery is another attraction of this village and even now this old Buddhist monastery is in use.
 Due to its remoteness, There are so many things which recall some age ago Tibet’s Condition.
 People in there are still following old way of system.
 People in the valley are sustained by simple agriculture and traditional way of trading across the border of wooden handicrafts and hand made goods.
 There is a long tradition of trade and cultural exchange between this part of Nepal and Tibet.
 Due to its remoteness to other parts of Nepal and district headquarter Simikot, people living in Limi still rely on trade with Tibet.